Kaden5480/poy-brutal-mode/README.md

 - Download the latest release [here](https://github.com/Kaden5480/poy-brutal-mode/releases).
 - The compressed zip file will contain a `Mods` and `Plugins` directory.
-- Copy the files from `Mods` to `MelonLoader/Mods` in your game directory.
+- Copy the files from `Mods` to `Mods` in your game directory.
-- Copy the files from `Plugins` to `MelonLoader/Plugins` in your game directory.
+- Copy the files from `Plugins` to `Plugins` in your game directory.
-- Copy the files from `UserLibs` to `MelonLoader/UserLibs` in your game directory.
+- Copy the files from `UserLibs` to `UserLibs` in your game directory.
 - If installed correctly, you can now start the game and "enjoy" brutal mode.

 ## MelonLoader (Linux)